Chlumec (Ústí nad Labem District): Administrative division

 Český Újezd, Hrbovice and Střížovice form an exclave of the municipal territory.

 Etymology

 The word chlumec is a diminutive of chlum, which is an old Czech word for 'hill'.
-Both Chlum and Chlumec are common Czech geographical names.
+Both Chlum and Chlumec are common Czech toponyms.

 Geography

 Chlumec is located about 5 km northwest of Ústí nad Labem.
 There are two significant fishponds in the territory, called Nový rybník and Zámecký rybník.

 The towns extends into three geomorphological regions.
 Most of the municipal territory lies in the eastern tip of the Most Basin lowlands, the northern part lies in the Ore Mountains, and the villages of Český Újezd and Střížovice lie on the slopes of the Central Bohemian Uplands.

 History

 The first written mention of Chlumec is in a deed of Duke Boleslaus II from 993, where the obligation of Chlumec to pay tithe to the newly established Břevnov Monastery is mentioned.
 In 1521, Chlumec became a town.

 The Battle of Chlumec was fought on 18 February 1126 in the vicinity of the village, the culmination of a 12th-century war of succession in the Duchy of Bohemia.

 After the great Battle of Dresden (26–27 August 1813), the Battle of Kulm took place here on 29–30 August, between the French Empire under Dominique Vandamme and an allied army of Austrians, Prussians, and Russians.
 The French were defeated and Vandamme surrendered with his army of 10,000 men.
 The heights above Chlumec were the site of the Second Battle of Kulm, 17 September 1813.